christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.
 1.11](/images/Esus.jpg){:width="400px"}

 Fig. 1.11.
 Statue from classical Anatolia that is dedicated to "Esumopas Cnusticus".
 Esumopas means "Slave to Esus", and if you combine the Etruscan word "cnus" with the suffix "-ticus" or "-tic-" you get a word that translates to "anointed one" or "consecrated one", ie. a "Christ".
-So, that inscription translates to: "Slave of Esus Christ".
+So, that inscription translates to: "Slave to Esus Christ".

-So, it seems that the Romans (in Anatolia) tried to assimilate the tribe that became modern jews by forcing their imperial cult on them and they got their identity from here.
-This is why several prominant members of this royal family identified as "Jews" despite being Aryan Sarmatians and Celtic Galatians.

 8 Subversion of the Imperial Cult